Study abroad profile

 Country of origin: Mexico

-Mariana Con spent a semester studying Art & Design at Bath Spa University, as part of her Study Abroad placement from Instituto Tecnológico de Monterrey.
-Mariana's studies were based at Sion Hill, a stimulating environment that keeps students excited about the work that's being developed and and working on your own projects.
+Mariana Con spent a semester studying Art and Design at Bath Spa University, as part of her Study Abroad placement from Instituto Tecnológico de Monterrey.

 Mariana's Bath Spa story